MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-logging-logback.md

 1. Include the logback library as a dependency,
 2. Create a file called `logback.xml` under the `/src/main/resources` project directory.

-For more information related to configuring logback, please refer [here](http://logback.qos.ch/manual/configuration.html)
+For more information related to configuring logback, refer [here](http://logback.qos.ch/manual/configuration.html)

 ## Adding maven dependencies